Abdullah-Eissa/Rag_App/README.md

 # mini-rag

-This is Rag application for question answering that follows MVC architecture.
+### This is Rag application for question answering.
+- Upload your documents, and retrieve questions about them.
+- The architecture of this app follows MVC.

 # Technologies Used